jbroadway/docs/docs/2022.1/studio/how-tos/other/how-to-use-hand-tracking.md

 > Note: Hand tracking support is a Quest-only feature, however the Valve Index controllers also support basic finger tracking as well.

+Here's how to use hand tracking in Flipside Studio:

 **Step 1.** Enable hand tracking on your Quest by going to **Settings** then **Hands and Controllers** in the Quest menu.

 **Step 2.** Make sure **Hand Tracking** is checked.